ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 }
 ```

-This is a simple `search` request in the search API format.
+This is a basic `search` request in the search API format.

-The JSON instance (or payload) is an object whose main elements are `meta`, `query`, `requires`, and `logic`.

-Required elements are `meta` and `query`.
+Required elements in a `search` request are `meta` and `query` which are both specified in the basic example above, `requires`, and `logic` are optional and not specified.

 ### Meta object

-The `meta` object allows the client to tell the server information about the request it is making, and is required in the `search` request.
+The `meta` object allows the `client` to tell the `server` information about the `search` request it is making.
+Again the `meta` object is required in the `search` request.

+The `request` object contains a `components` object.
+This is used to specific component version information for the components in the `query` object.

 The `apiVersion` property defines a string which represents the Search API version format being used.

-The `request` object contains a `components` object.
-This is further explained in the more advanced query below.

 ### Query object

-The `query` object specifies the query the client is asking, and is required in the `search` request
+The `query` object specifies the query the client is asking, and is required in the `search` request.

 It contains a `components` object, where the keys are the component name, and the values are an array of objects which represent that component type.
+The component versions are defined in the `meta` object.

 In the basic example, the `gene` component has one object, which represents BRCA2 in the form of an Ensembl Gene ID.

-## More advanced query
+## A more advanced search

 ```javascript
 {